Subscribe

 “If you’re not growing, you’re dying” as the saying goes.

-Your knee-jerk reaction to that might be: That’s what money-grubbing investors say!
+Your knee-jerk reaction might be: That’s what money-grubbing investors say!
 It doesn’t apply to me!
-But, this was a phrase I’ve heard my whole career, including when I was at bootstrapped companies (both those I founded and those I worked at), where the founders hated VCs.
-It’s not necessarily wrong.
+But, I’ve heard this phrase my whole career, including at bootstrapped companies where the founders hated VCs.
+The phrase is not necessarily wrong.

 Still, it’s not necessarily right.
 What is right?